This little script comes from me needing to find the ID number for a Pinterest board so that a script I wrote could automatically add new pins.

 It also works when entering the address of your account page – the one with all of your boards listed – but will only return the ID of the first board.
 If getting all of the IDs is something that would be useful, let me know in the comments.
 It’s probably something that could be added.

 What to do depends on what the error is.

 First, this does check to make sure that the URL is on pinterest.com.
-Doesn’t really make sense to check for a Pinterest board ID on other sites.
+It doesn’t really make sense to check for a Pinterest board ID on other sites.